williamang171/recipes-finder-backend/README.md

 uvicorn app.main:app --reload
 ```

-The app should be running on [localhost:8000](localhost:8000),
-you can visit [localhost:8000/docs](localhost:8000/docs) for the API documentation
+The app should be running on [localhost:8000](localhost:8000), and the API documentation will be available on [localhost:8000/docs](localhost:8000/docs), but we need to provide the necessary environment variables and setup postgres locally with docker for the app to work correctly, the next section describes how we can achieve this.

 <br />